 As a community member I am really loving the new building. even though I am not originally from the area I feel that this high school give the community an uplift.
 Great Job DCPS.

 Dunbar High School is a public high school in Washington.
-The principal of Dunbar High School is Stephen Jackson, whose e-mail is email@example.com.
-650 children attend Dunbar High School and identify as Black, non-Hispanic; Hispanic; and Asian.
+The principal of Dunbar High School is Stephen Jackson and can be contacted at email@example.com.
+650 students go to Dunbar High School and are mostly Black, non-Hispanic; Hispanic; and Asian.
 3% of the Dunbar High School students are "limited in English proficiency."
 68% of the 650 students here are paying reduced lunch prices.
 The student to teacher ratio at Dunbar High School is 14:1.
 Emery L Fears Boys Academy is one of the nearest high schools.

 - Computer arts